DualJustice/LiteChaCha/README.md

      * Every time a new session is set up, a *new* shared private session key, ID (for each user), or both *must* be used.
 It is recommended that a new shared private session key be used for each session.

-5. In order to fulfill the requirements in step 4 above, and thus to use litechacha safely, it is recommended that users have a way to store and compare keys.
+5. In order to fulfill the requirements in step 4 above, and thus to use litechacha safely, it is recommended that users have a way to store and compare keys between sessions.

 6. The implementation of RNG that LiteChaCha uses to generate a random ID and private session key each new session requires there be a floating analog pin!
 By default, pin A0 is used.
 The pin that is read from can be changed in `rng.h`.